 Editor's Tip: Alternate colors for each letter or use a different word on the pillow to make the design your own.

+Capture heartfelt holiday memories and display them on pretty memory boards.
 Wrap 1/2-inch-thick square or rectangular cork pieces in fabric.
 Choose Valentine's Day patterns, or select coordinating fabrics in pinks and reds to best suit the holiday.
 Lightweight fabrics, such as cotton, wrap best.
 Fold the corners, wrap the fabric to the back, and staple in place.
 Mount the panels with removable hooks and picture hangers to make it easy to change them out.

+Cozy charm spills from this Valentine's Day accent.
+The easy plaque comes together quickly with only a few supplies.
 Spray-paint a heart-shape wooden plaque a neutral color.
 Punch various-size circles from patterned paper, and glue them to the tops of vintage or crafts-store wooden spools in various sizes.
 Adhere the spools to the plaque, placing the tallest at the top and working to the shortest at the bottom.
 Wrap short lengths of thin wooden dowels with patterned paper.
 Fill the spaces between spools with the embellished dowels.

-Handcrafted decor makes for a perfect Valentine's Day table setting.
+Handcrafted decor makes a perfect Valentine's Day table setting.
 Inscribe names of family, friends, or guests in the journals, and add a few sentiments, mementos, or memories.
 Complement the journals with with red and white dishes, pink napkins, a striped table runner, and sparkly glasses and flatware.
 The casual mix keeps the setting comfortable.
 Keep a journal for your own valentine thoughts, too.

-Place sparkly jewelry, a colorful bloom, a pretty bonbon, glittery faux gems, pearly stones, or other tiny treasures in a clear votive holder.
+Sweetly displayed trinkets and treats quickly become endearing tabletop ornaments with this no-fuss, no-stress Valentine's Day decor idea.
+Place sparkly jewelry, a colorful flower, a pretty bonbon, glittery faux gems, pearly stones, or other tiny treasures in a clear votive holder.
 Top the votive with a valentine-theme paper cupcake liner, and tie in place with colored string.
 Arrange an assortment of votives on a tray for a festive tabletop display.

 Editor's Tip: Use decorated votive holders as pretty packages for valentine gifts.

+Plenty of easy decorating ideas involve accenting store-bought accessories with colors and shapes from the season.
+Wrap a favorite scented candle in these easy-to-make hearts for a quick but thoughtful Valentine's Day gift or decor.
 Cut strips of pink patterned papers and adhere them to same-size strips of white cardstock.
 Die-cut, punch, or freehand-cut two sizes of hearts from the strips.
 Poke holes in some of the hearts.
 Run wire through the holes and wrap wire around the other hearts -- twisting and bending the wire into curls and loops -- to join the hearts.
 If you wish, slide beads onto the wire as you go.
 Continue until the wired hearts encircle the candle; join the wire ends to secure.

 Use paper punches or scissors to cut hearts from colored vellum and lightweight decorative papers.
 Curl the cutout hearts by scraping them between your thumb and a butter knife just as you would with curling ribbon.
 Then layer the hearts on the cardstock base and attach each heart with a dab of clear-drying glue, either in the center or near one edge.
 Hang the wreath with ribbon.

+Who doesn't want a little Valentine's Day decor pick-me-up each morning?
+This sweet and easy garland works on a headboard or hung on a dresser.
 Make a garland of hearts cut from fabric scraps layered and attached with iron-on adhesive.
 Punch small holes in the sides of the hearts and tie together with ribbon.